 Dr. Fraher is also the associate director of the American College of Surgeons Institute for Health Policy Research.
 She holds joint faculty appointments in UNC’s Departments of Surgery and Family Medicine.

 Dawn M. O’Neal is the administrative assistant for the Hillman Scholars Program in Nursing Innovation.
-She brings over 25 years of administrative experience.
+She brings over 30 years of administrative experience to the project.
 She has been with UNC School of Nursing since December, 2007, where she began her career as the Business Services Coordinator for the Quality Safety Education for Nurses (QSEN) initiative.
-She is currently pursuing a BS in Special Education-Interdisciplinary Studies and Psychology from Liberty University and is currently pursuing a Masters in Counseling through Liberty University, Lynchburg, VA.
+She holds a BS in Special Education-Interdisciplinary Studies and Psychology from Liberty University and is currently pursuing a Masters in Counseling through Liberty University, Lynchburg, VA.